veertuinc/anka-docs/intel/Anka Build Cloud/Troubleshooting Guides and Logs/guides/jenkins-plugin/vms-not-starting.md

 5. VM has different version of Java from the Master
 6. The Anka Cloud can't run VMs (see [VM is stuck at scheduling]({{< relref "intel/Anka Build Cloud/Troubleshooting Guides and Logs/guides/anka-build-cloud/controller/vm-stuck-scheduling.md">}}))

-> If you are not sure that your cloud can run VMs, it's a good place to start.
-> Go to your dashboard and start a VM Instance.
+## Where to start

+1. First, inside of Jenkins the agent spinning up has a log.
+Please find the agent and open this log.
+It will show whether Jenkins can reach/ssh into the VM and any failures.
-> If it starts and you can connect to it, the problem is probably around Jenkins configuration or compatibility with Jenkins.
-> If your VM does **not** start try to [troubleshoot it]({{< relref "intel/Anka Build Cloud/Troubleshooting Guides and Logs/guides/anka-build-cloud/controller/vm-stuck-scheduling.md">}})
+2. Next, try starting a VM/instance from the Controller UI.
+Once started, try to SSH into the VM using the host IP and the forwarded host port (you can find this using `anka show {vmName} network`).
+If it starts and you can connect to it, the problem is probably around Jenkins configuration or compatibility with Jenkins.
+If your VM does **not** start try to [troubleshoot it]({{< relref "intel/Anka Build Cloud/Troubleshooting Guides and Logs/guides/anka-build-cloud/controller/vm-stuck-scheduling.md">}})

 ## Configuration mistakes